Warren Harding (climber): The Nose

-Compelled by the National Park Service to stop until after Labor Day due to the crowds forming in El Capitan meadows, the team had a major setback when Powell suffered a compound leg fracture on another climbing trip.
-Powell dropped out, and Feuerer became disillusioned.
-Harding, true to his legendary endurance and willingness to find new partners, 'continued', as he later put it, 'with whatever "qualified" climbers I could con into this rather unpromising venture.'
-Feuerer stayed on as technical advisor, even constructing a bicycle wheeled 'cart' which could be hauled up to the half-way ledge which bears his name today, 'Dolt Tower'; but Wayne Merry, George Whitmore, and Rich Calderwood now became the main team, with Merry sharing lead chores with Harding.
+Compelled by the National Park Service to stop until after Labor Day due to the crowds forming in El Capitan meadows, the team had a major setback when Powell suffered a compound leg fracture.
+Powell dropped out, and because of this, Feuerer became disillusioned.
+Harding, true to his legendary endurance and willingness to find new partners, continued as he later put it, 'with whatever "qualified" climbers I could con into this rather unpromising venture.'
+Feuerer stayed on as technical advisor, even constructing a bicycle wheeled 'cart' which could be hauled up to the half-way ledge.
+It bears his name today: 'Dolt Tower'.
+Nevertheless, Wayne Merry, George Whitmore, and Rich Calderwood now became the main team, with Merry sharing lead chores with Harding.

-In the Fall, two more pushes got them to the 2000 ft level.
-Finally, a fourth push starting in the late Fall would likely be the last.
+In the autumn, two more pushes got them to the 2000 ft level.
+Finally, a fourth push starting in the late fall would likely be the last.
 The team had originally fixed their route with 1/2 in manila lines; and their in situ lines would have weakened more over the winter.
-In the cooling November environment, they worked their way slowly upward, with the seven days it took to push to within the last 300 feet blurring into a 'monotonous grind' if, Harding adds, 'living and working 2500 feet above the ground on a granite face' could be considered 'monotonous'.
+In the cooling November environment, they worked their way slowly upward, with the seven days it took to push to within the last 300 feet blurring into a 'monotonous grind.'
+Harding added, if 'living and working 2500 feet above the ground on a granite face' could be considered 'monotonous'.

 After sitting out a storm for three days at this level, they hammered their way up the final portion.
 Harding struggled fifteen hours and placed 28 expansion bolts by hand through the night up an overhanging headwall, topping out at 6 AM.
 The whole thing had taken 45 days, with more than 3400 ft of climbing including huge 'pendulum' swings across the face; and uncounted 'mileage' of laboriously hauling bags with prusik knots up ropes and sliding by 'rappelling' back down.

-The team had finished what is by any standard one of the 'great classics' of modern rock climbing.
-The Nose Route is often called the most famous rock climbing route in North America, and in good Fall weather can have anywhere between three and ten different parties strung out along its thirty rope lengths to the top.
+The team had finished, what is by any standard, one of the 'great classics' of modern rock climbing.
+The Nose Route is often called the most famous rock climbing route in North America, and in good fall weather can have anywhere between three to ten different parties strung out along its thirty rope lengths to the top.
 On the 50th anniversary of the ascent, the US House of Representatives passed a resolution honoring the achievement of the original party.